Pesichra/blenderanimations/README.md

 # blenderanimations
-Welcome to my blender animations page where I try to learn blender animations from scratch
+Welcome to my blender animations page where I try to learn how to make animations using blender from scratc

 Hope I dont leave this place after a week or so